Bluetooth: 5.3 (SBC, AAC)

 The Sony WF-1000XM5 come equipped not only with decent active noise-cancelling but also Sony's Adaptive Sound Control that adjusts depending on your location and surroundings.
 They're utterly at home making voice calls, as Sony's Wind Noise Reduction Structure makes a noticeable difference if you're on the phone in blustery conditions.
 Voice calls on the XM5 sound clear, natural and transparent, adding another feather to the earbuds' sizeable cap of clever features.

 These premium earbuds offer 20 per cent more noise cancellation than the older XM4 model, something we found to be utterly believable during testing.
 Each earbud has an additional mic (three on each) for more effective filtering of unwanted noise, working most effectively in the sonic midranges.

 Bose QC Ultra Earbuds vs Sony WF-1000XM5: sound quality

-The XM5's bigger 8.4mm Dynamic Driver X is more advanced (as you'd expect from a new premium flagship pair) and is equipped with a larger magnet which Sony claims not only improves audio fidelity but also the effectiveness of ANC, especially at low frequencies.
+The XM5's bigger 8.4mm Dynamic Driver X is more advanced than the XM4's, and is equipped with a larger magnet which Sony claims not only improves audio fidelity but also the effectiveness of ANC, especially at low frequencies.

 As a departure from their predecessors' more musical approach, the XM5 prioritise detail, nuance and clarity to an astonishing level, giving songs room to breathe within a wide, spacious canvas.
-In doing so, they reveal so much more texture and layers of subtlety to any song or any genre that we play through it, and while some may prefer a more dynamic and immediately likeable flavour to their wireless earbuds, it's hard to deny just how impressive Sony's latest are at revealing a track's many various intricacies and intentions.
+In doing so, they reveal so much more texture and layers of subtlety to any song or any genre that we play through them.
+Some may prefer a more dynamic and immediately likeable flavour to their wireless earbuds, but it's hard to deny just how impressive Sony's latest are at revealing a track's various intricacies and intentions.

 Bose QC Ultra Earbuds vs Sony WF-1000XM5: verdict